pretsadev/scm-version-maven-extension/README.md

   - [ci-friendly-flatten-maven-plugin](https://github.com/outbrain-inc/ci-friendly-flatten-maven-plugin)

 > [!IMPORTANT]
-> `scm-version-maven-extension` **only** resolves and sets the versin during maven execution, it does not create new scm tags locally or remotely
+> `scm-version-maven-extension` **only** resolves and sets the version during maven execution, it does not create new scm tags locally or remotely

 > [!TIP]
 > [JReleaser](https://jreleaser.org) is excellent tool to create scm tags and manage releases

+> [!IMPORTANT]
+> Tags created as result of GitHub releases are lightweight, currently `scm-version-maven-extension` only works with annotated tags

 # Setup